jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-0-README.md

 If you refresh your browser, the warning message should disappear now.

 Now it is time to consume the context, so navigate to your `Details` component.
-At the top, import `useContext` from `react` and `HoroscopeContext` from the `context` directory.
-Inside your `Detail` component, invoke `useContext` and pass `HoroscopeContext` in as your argument, assign this to a variable.
+At the top, import useContext from react.
+Next, import HoroscopeContext from context/HoroscopeContext.js.
+Inside your `Detail` component, create a variable and have it equal to `useContext` invoked with `HoroscopeContext` passed in as your argument.

 ### It's time to test!

 Make sure you have your server running with `npm start`.
-Navigate to your browser's DevTools and click on your `Component` tab, which comes from google extention [React Developer Tools][react-devtools].
-You should be able to see your component tree, most importantly, your `Context.Provider`.
+Navigate to your browser's DevTools and click on your `Component` tab, which comes from Google extension [React Developer Tools][react-devtools].
+You should be able to see your component tree and most importantly, your `Context.Provider`.

 If you click on your `Context.Provider`, you should see your `value` under the `prop` section.
 That is what your global state looks like.